lightly-ai/lightly/docs/source/docker/advanced/datasource_predictions.rst

 Here, `file_name` serves as a unique identifier to retrieve the image for which the predictions are made and predictions is a list of `Prediction Singletons` for the corresponding task.

+- :code:`probabilities` are the per class probabilities of the prediction
+- :code:`score` is the final prediction score/confidence

+.. note:: Some frameworks only provide the score as the model output.
+          The score is typically calculated during the Non-Max Suppression (NMS) by multiplying the objectness probability with the highest class probability.

+          But having not only a single score, but also the class probabilities can be valuable information for
+          active learning.
+For example, an object detection model could have a score of `0.6` and the predicted class is a tree.
+However, without class probabilities, we cannot know what the prediction margin or entropy is.
+With the class
+          probabilities we would additionally know whether the model thought that it's `0.5` tree, `0.4` person and `0.1` car or `0.5` tree, `0.25` person and `0.25` car.

 Example classification:

 .. code-block:: javascript